wtkranz/CoronaPlay/README.md

 ### Disclaimer
 I am not an epidemic or Covid19 expert and I haven't checked the data sources I am using.
 I simplify follow my curiosity and try to learn the Python [Pandas](https://pandas.pydata.org/) data analysis library.

+### Acknowledgment
+I am grateful to the Our World in Data Crew for providing a comprehensive dataset (https://github.com/owid/covid-19-data/tree/master/public/data)